Call Us Now 863.646.7636

 Over the years we have successfully provided professional DUI defense legal services for countless Lakeland, Florida and Poke County area residents.
 Do not leave your future and reputation to chance.
 Make sure your legal rights are protected and you voice is heard.

-Contact an experienced Lakeland DUI Attorney - Lawyer at Cohen & Best, P.A., by calling 863.646.7636 or use our online case submission form to schedule a confidential consultation regarding your DUI Charge or other Criminal Defense legal issues.
+Cohen & Best, P.A., vigorously represents the rights of individuals who are accused of committing a DUI criminal offense, or other criminal defense legal matters.
+Protect your legal rights.
+Contact an experienced Lakeland DUI Defense Attorney - Lawyer at Cohen & Best, P.A., by calling 863.646.7636 or use our online case submission form to schedule a confidential consultation.

 Quick Email Form